CodingWonders/DISMTools/README.md

   - Capability addition and removal
 - Drivers
   - Driver addition and removal
+- Provisioning packages
+  - Add provisioning packages to an image
 - Other
   - Get complete information of an image